Cghlewis/data-mgmt-ed-research-book/_book/06-documentation.md

 ## Metadata {#metadata}

 The last type of documentation to discuss is metadata, which is created in the "prepare for archiving" phase.
 When depositing your data in a repository, you will submit two types of documentation, human-readable documentation, which includes any of the documents we've previously discussed, and metadata.
-Metadata, data about your data, is documentation that is meant to be processed by machines and serves the purpose of making your files searchable [@cessda_documentation_nodate; @danish_national_forum_for_research_data_management_metadata_nodate].
-Metadata aids in the cataloging, citing, discovering, and retrieving of data and its creation is a critical step in creating FAIR data [@go_fair_fair_nodate; @logan_data_2021; @uk_data_service_metadata_nodate].
+Metadata, data about your data, is documentation that is meant to be processed by machines and serves the purpose of making your files searchable [@cessda_training_team_cessda_2017; @danish_national_forum_for_research_data_management_metadata_nodate].
+Metadata aids in the cataloging, citing, discovering, and retrieving of data and its creation is a critical step in creating FAIR data [@go_fair_fair_nodate; @logan_data_2021; @uk_data_service_metadata_2023].

 For the most part, no additional work is needed to create metadata when depositing your data in a repository.
-It will simply be created as part of the depositing process [@cessda_documentation_nodate;@university_of_iowa_libraries_metadata_nodate].
+It will simply be created as part of the depositing process [@cessda_training_team_cessda_2017;@university_of_iowa_libraries_metadata_nodate].
 As you deposit your data, the repository may have you fill out a form that contains descriptive (description of project and files), administrative (licensing and ownership as well as technical information), and structural (relationships between objects) metadata [@cofield_libguides_nodate; @danish_national_forum_for_research_data_management_metadata_nodate].
 The information from this form will become your metadata.
 Figure \@ref(fig:fig7-21) is an example of an intake form, captured January 13, 2023, for the the Figshare repository ([https://figshare.com/](https://figshare.com/)).

 <div class="figure" style="text-align: center">
 <img src="img/metadata4.PNG" alt="Example intake metadata form for Figshare repository" width="70%" />